+Comparator-Controlled Chnical Frials with Linezond

-Laboratory Assay n and Skin Structure tions All Other Indications
+Laboratory Assay Uncomplicated Skin and Skin Structure Infections' All Other I dications

 Linezolid Cefadroxil Linezolid Vancomycin

 ALT (U/L) 0 0 10.1 12.5

 Lipase (U/L) 0.4 1.2

 Amylase (U/L) 0.6 1.3

 Total bilirubin (mg/dL) 6.3 5.2

-Creatinine (mg/dL) 0.4 0 2.4 1
+Creatinine (mg/dL) N 4 Π 2.4 1

->2 x Upper Limit of Normal (ULN) for values normal at baseline; >2 x ULN and >2 (>1.5 for total bilirubin) x baseline for values abnormal at baseline.

-12 hours.
-Patients 12 years of age received linezolid 10 mg/kg by mouth every 12 hours or cefadroxil 15 mg/kg by mouth every 12 hours.
-Patients 12 years or older received linezolid 600 mg mouth every 12 hours or cefadroxil 500 mg by mouth every 12 hours.
+2 x Upper Limit of Normal (ULN) for values normal at baseline: > 2 x ULN and > 2 (> 1.5 for total bilirubin) x baseline for values abnormal at baseline.
+Patients 5 through 11 years of age received linezolid 10 mg/kg by mouth every 12 hours or cefadroxil 15 mg/kg by mouth every 12 hours or cefadroxil 15 mg/kg by mouth every 12 hours or cefadroxil 15 mg/kg by mouth every 12 hours or cefadroxil 15 mg/kg by mouth every 12 hours or cefadroxil 15 mg/kg by mouth every 12 hours.

 Patients from birth through 11 years of age received linezolid 10 mg/kg intravenously/by mouth every 8 hours or vancomycin 10 to 15 mg/kg intravenously every 6 to 24 hours, depending on age and renal clearance.
 6.2 Postmarketing Experience

-The following dverse reactions have been identified during postapproval use of linezolid.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure:
+The following adverse reactions have been identified during postapproval use of linezolid.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure: Myelosuppression (including anemia, leukopenia, pancytopenia, and thrombocytopenia) [see Warnings and Precautions (5.1/]; sideroblastic anemia.
+Peripheral neuropathy, and optic neuropathy sometimes progressing to loss of vision [see Warnings and Precautions (5.2/].

-- Myelosuppression (including anemia, leukopenia, pancytopenia, and thrombocytopenia).
-Thrombocytopenia has been reported more often in patients with severe renal impairment and in patients with moderate to severe hepatic impairment [see Warnings and Precautions (5.1)]; sideroblastic anemia. - Peripheral neuropathy, and optic neuropathy sometimes progressing to loss of vision [see Warnings and Precautions (5.2)].
-Lactic acidosis [see Warnings and Precautions (5.7)].
-Although these reports have primarily been in patients treated for longer than the maximum recommended duration of 28 days, these events have also been reported in patients receiving shorter - courses of therapy Serotonin syndrome has been reported in patients receiving concomitant serotonergic agents, including antidepressants such - as selective serotonin reuptake inhibitors (SSRIs) and opioids, and linezolid [see Warnings and Precautions (5.3)]. - Convulsions (see Warnings and Precautions (60)).
-Anaphylaxis, angioedema, bullous skin disorders including severe cutaneous adverse reactions (SCAR) such as toxic epidermal necrolysis and Stevens-Johnson syndrome, and hypersensitivity vasculitis. - Superficial tooth discoloration and tongue discoloration have been reported with the use of linezolid.
-The tooth discoloration was removable with professional dental cleaning (manual descaling) in cases with known outcome. - Hypoglycemia, including symptomatic episodes [see Warnings and Precautions (5.9)].
-Hyponatremia and/or Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH) [see Warnings and Precautions (5.10)].
-7 DRUG INTERACTIONS 7.1 Monoamine Oxidase Inhibitors
+Lactic acidosis [see Warnings and Precautions (5.7]).
+Although these reports have primarily been in patients treated for longer than the maximum recommended duration of 28 days, these events have also been reported in patients receiving shorter courses of therapy.
+Serotonin syndrome has been reported in patients receiving concomitant serotonergic agents, including antidepressants such as selective serotonin ptake inhibitors (SSRIs) and opioids, and linezolid [see Warnings and Precautions (5.3/].

+Convulsions [see Warnings and Precautions (5.8)].
+Anaphylaxis, angioedema, bullous skin disorders including severe cutaneous adverse reactions (SCAR) such as toxic epidermal necrolysis and Stevens-Johnson syndrome, and hypersensitivity vasculitis.

+professional dental cleaning (manual descaling) in cases with known outcome Hypoglycemia, including symptomatic episodes [see Warnings and Precautions (5.9)].

-Linezolid is a reversible, nonselective inhibitor of monoamine oxidase [see Contraindications (4.2) and Clinical Pharmacology (12.3)].
+7.1 Monoamine Oxidase Inhibitors ezolid is a reversible, nonselective inhibitor of monoamine oxidase [see Contraindications (4,2) and Clinical Pharmacology (12,3]].
+7.2 Adrenergic and Serotonergic Agents